tanvibhakta/handbook/7-Engineering/Introduction.md

 >
 >  _and reduce risk of overruns._

+## We are Product Engineers
+We do more than just write code, we’re more than just a feature factory.
+We are co-owners of the product experience.
+We look at the full picture to understand the value and impact of what we’re building.
+We contribute to the full spectrum of a product’s development; from PRD to code to tests.
+We regularly talk to customers and end users; we rigorously analyse and measure the performance of features, and unearth opportunities to improve.

 ## High alignment, high autonomy
 Alignment and autonomy are two important axes which can be used to classify teams: